razmi0/php-shema/Readme.md

 ```

-Now we can create a Template Object :
+Now we can test the schema :

 ```php